Emanuel Gregers: Career

 Emanuel Gregers was born on 28 December 1881 in Horsens, Denmark.
-At the age of 16 years Gregers debuted at the Horsens summer theater and performed in local theaters for the next 10 years.
-Around 1909, he moved to Copenhagen and performed in the larger theaters including Norrebros Teater and the Betty Nansen Teatret.
+He began acting at 16-years-old, appearing first at the Horsens summer theater and then in local theaters for the next several years.
+Gregers moved to Copenhagen to become the stage director for the Frederiksberg Theater and performed at Norrebros Teater and the Betty Nansen Teatret.
 Although he quickly shifted to working in film in 1912, Gregers maintained a lifelong attachment to stagework: he owned the Casino theater in Copenhagen and managed it from 1921 to 1931, then continued as a stage director into the 1940s.

 Gregers first appeared on film in 1912 with Olaf Fønss in the silent film Bryggerens datter (The Brewer's Daughter) written by Carl Th.
 Dreyer.
-The following year he began work with the Filmfabriken studio, where he performed in another Dreyer story Krigskorrespondenter (The War Correspondent), and became the studio's upcoming star.
+The following year he starred in films for the Filmfabriken studio including another Dreyer story, Krigskorrespondenter (The War Correspondents).

-However, by 1914 Gregers interest had shifted to working behind the camera.
+By 1914 Gregers interest had shifted to working behind the camera.
 He directed himself in a couple of smaller films, then moved to Nordisk Film where he devoted his full attention to writing and directing.
 In the early 1920s, Gregers directed a series of films that featured his wife Bodil Ipsen.
 Most notable was the melodramatic crime story Lavinen, in which Greger's employed an elaborate flash-back structure to relate how the lead character's past leads to a murder.
 It was also at this time that Gregers was part of Nordisk Film's push for larger films based on literary works.
-In 1920, Greger's filmed Den flyvende Hollænder (The Flying Dutchman) based on the 1839 novel The Phantom Ship and, in 1922, he made Den sidste af Slægten (The Last of the Family Tree) based upon a novel by the later Nazi writer Edvard Nielsen-Stevns.
+In 1920, Greger's filmed Den flyvende Hollænder (The Flying Dutchman) based on the 1839 novel The Phantom Ship and, in 1922, he made Den sidste af Slægten (The Last of the Family Tree) based upon a novel by the writer Edvard Nielsen-Stevns.
 For the later film, Gregers ran into trouble with the Danish censors.
 In the climatic ending the villain, a depraved artist, falls to his death from scaffolding inside a church.
 The censors objected and removed the ending.

 Gregers directed 36 films in total.
 The most notable were his folk comedies: the wacky 1937 romantic comedy Mille, Marie of mig (Milly, Maria and Me), in which his then current wife, Marguerite Viby, and the most popular Danish comedienne of the 1930s, played three roles; 1938's Bolettes brudeafærd (Bolettes Bridal Party), which starred his former wife Bodil Ipsen as a sharp-tongued spinster; the witty period comedy Sørensen og Rasmussen which starred both his former wives, Viby and Ipsen; and the 1941 backstage musical, Alle gaar rundt og forelsker sig (Everyone's Falling in Love) -- in which a small part was played by Greger's third wife, Ruth Saabye.

+Beginning in 1943, Gregers owned the large Casino cinema in Istedgade and became chairman of the Cinema Theatre Owners Association.

 Gregers directed his final film in 1949.
-He died 22 March 1957 at the age of 75.